Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 How Chocolate is made

 Cacao versus Cocoa?
 Cacao refers to the unprocessed bean of the tree.
-Once the beans are harvested, dried, and roasted, the products are referred to as “cocoa.”
+Once the beans are harvested, dried, and roasted, the products are called cocoa.

 Diluting Cocoa to make Chocolate

-From here on, chocolate makers mix various proportions of the cocoa butter and cocoa powder to suit the manufacturer’s needs, as well as other substances, such as milk, sugar, vanilla, and salt to transform it into varying flavors.
-The darker the chocolate content, the less diluted it is with these other substances, and therefore the healthier.
-These factors also impact how well they hold up on the trail.
+Chocolate makers combine different proportions of cocoa butter and cocoa powder to meet their specific needs.
+They also add other ingredients, such as milk, sugar, vanilla, and salt, to create a variety of flavors.
+Generally, the darker the chocolate, the less it is mixed with these additional ingredients, making it a healthier option.
+These factors also influence how well the chocolate performs on the trail.

 Dark Chocolate for Good Health

-It is widely known that dark chocolate is good for cardiovascular health due to its high concentrations of antioxidant flavonoids and polyphenols.
-After all, chocolate is a plant-based food, derived from the beans of the cacao tree (Latin, Theobroma cacao, “food of the gods”).
-Cocoa beans, like all seeds, are rich in nutrients to support the embryo to develop into a plant.
+Dark chocolate is widely known to be good for cardiovascular health due to its high concentrations of antioxidant flavonoids and polyphenols.
+After all, chocolate is a plant-based food derived from the beans of the cacao tree (Latin, Theobroma cacao, “food of the gods”).
+Like all seeds, cocoa beans are rich in nutrients to support the embryo’s development into a plant.

 Beneficial Fat: Cocoa products are rich in saturated fat (the same type of fat found in animal foods).
 Most people know to avoid saturated fat because it raises cholesterol levels and promotes heart disease.
-However, the saturated fat from chocolate is different than the saturated fat coming from animals.
+However, chocolate’s saturated fat is different from animals’ saturated fat.
 The body immediately converts the fatty acid found in cocoa butter into unsaturated fat (oleic acid).
-Thus, it is healthy for the body and does not negatively impact cholesterol levels.
-In fact, studies report that consuming dark cocoa actually increases HDL “good” cholesterol and has a neutral effect on LDL “bad” cholesterol.
+Thus, it is healthy and does not negatively impact cholesterol levels.
+Studies report that consuming dark cocoa actually increases HDL “good” cholesterol and has a neutral effect on LDL “bad” cholesterol.

-Polyphenols: Cocoa is high in beneficial polyphenols called flavanols, a type of antioxidant that helps heal damaged human cells.
+Polyphenols: Cocoa is high in beneficial polyphenols called flavanols, an antioxidant that helps heal damaged human cells.
 The flavanols are the “bitter compounds” you taste in dark chocolate.
 More bitter flavor means more flavanol content.

 Nutrients: Despite the intensive processing to turn cacao beans into cocoa, dark chocolate retains most of its polyphenols and dietary nutrients, including copper, magnesium, and iron.